mdsufz/OrtSuite/README.md

 # Overview of OrtSuite

+**OrthoFinder:** Clustering of orthologs

 **OrtScraper:** Bulk download of protein sequences for populating a user-defined database

-**OrthoFinder:** Clustering of orthologs

 **OrtAn:** Functional annotation of clusters of orthologs

 # System Requirements

 Resources for Ortsuite will vary depending on the amount of data being processed.
-Nevertheless, we recommend a minimum of 4 cores and 8GB of RAM for small datasets (<50 identifiers).
+In the example provided (consisting of 7 reactions with 16 associated KEGG Ortholog identifiers), we used an Intel Core i5-6200U 2.3GHz with 4 cores and 16 Gb of RAM.
 OrtSuite officially supports only Linux OS.